kzoxmazpx/mcmassjoin/readme.md

 - Creates multiple Minecraft bots that join a specified server.
 - Uses random usernames from a `pseudo.txt` file.
 - Handles events such as connections, disconnections, kicks, and errors for each bot.
+- Run `generatorpseudo.js` to generate nicknames for bots.

 ## Screenshot